The Handbook of Indiana Off-Road Vehicle Laws and Safe Operating Procedures for ATVs and Snowmobiles

 Note to Parents: Is Your Child Ready to Ride?

-By Indiana law, a person must be at least 14 years old to ride an ATV unsupervised.
+By Indiana law, a person must be at least 14 years old to ride an ORV unsupervised.
 If your child meets the age requirement, it's your job to assess whether he or she is truly ready to ride.
 To make an informed decision, you must consider several factors.

 Visual Perception: Does your child have good depth perception, peripheral vision, and the ability to judge distances?